OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

     :width: 50%
     :align: center

 Also a virtual network will be created.
-The name contains the port group name, the name of the template and OpenNebula’s template ID.
+The name will be the same as vCenter .
 Note that the virtual network is added automatically to an OpenNebula cluster which contains the vCenter cluster.
-E.g Cluster ID is 128 in the following screenshot.
+E.g This network belongs to two OpenNebula cluters (100, 101) in the following screenshot.

 .. image:: /images/vcenter_template_import_step5.png
     :width: 50%